TAMULib/fw-registry/examples/README.md

 | exampleFileName  | file name      | The name of the file within the specified directory path representing the CSV file to process (do not prefix with a starting slash).
 | exampleFilePath  | directory path | The full directory path on the system where the CSV file will be stored on the server (exclude trailing slash after the directory).
 | logLevel         | [INFO,DEBUG]   | Desired log level.

+The `exampleFilePath` will have `/testFileCreate` appended before adding the `exampleFileName`.
+Given the example settings above, the full file path would therefore be `/tmp/examples/path/testFileCreate/file.txt`.

 To build and activate: